guysoft/CustomPiOS/README.rst

 List of Distributions using CustomPiOS
 --------------------------------------

 * `OctoPi <https://octopi.octoprint.org/>`_ - The ready-to-go Raspberry Pi image with OctoPrint
 * `FullPageOS <https://github.com/guysoft/FullPageOS>`_ - A raspberrypi distro to display a full page browser on boot
 * `ElectricSheepPi <https://github.com/guysoft/ElectricSheepPi>`_ - A Raspberry Pi distribution to run Electric Sheep digital art
 * `AlarmPi <https://github.com/guysoft/AlarmPi>`_ - A Raspberry Pi distribution that turns a raspberrypi to an IOT telegram-controlled alarm clock
 * `RealtimePi <https://github.com/guysoft/RealtimePi>`_ - An out-of-the-box raspebrrypi/raspbian distro with a realtime kernel
 * `RMS Pi <https://github.com/toddejohnson/rmspi>`_ - Raspberry Pi Distro for Winlink RMS
 * `V1PI <https://github.com/jeffeb3/v1pi>`_ - Use your raspberry pi to control your V1Engineering machine
+* `HotSpotOS <https://github.com/guysoft/HostSpotOS>`_ - Makes a Raspberrypi start a hotspot, if no wifi was found to conenct to

 Code contribution would be appreciated!